305 E. 5th St., Downtown

 This gorgeous, open-air, Spanish-style chapel is a free (except for a $100 reservation deposit) and, naturally, very popular venue for small, intimate wedding ceremonies.
 But if you’re just in for a visit, it also makes a great hiking destination.
 Perched on the precipice of an ancient walking trail in Texas hill country—on the grounds of the nontraditional business school, Wizard Academy, about 20 minutes south of Downtown Austin—the sweeping panoramic views from the chapel are stunning.
 Check in at the visitor’s welcome center to access the trails.

-Ranging along the tracks of a long-abandoned railroad line, the Katy Trail is a beautifully landscaped, 3.5 mile running/walking/biking path that cuts through some of the busiest parts of town.
-It makes for a great jog, with crossfit equipment stops scattered along the way.
+Ranging along the tracks of a long-abandoned railroad line, the Katy Trail is a beautifully landscaped three-and-a-half-mile running/walking/biking path that cuts through some of the busiest parts of town.
+It makes for a great jog, with CrossFit equipment stops scattered along the way.

 Lady Bird Lake